textileio/papers/draft.md

 Dispatcher
-: A Dispatcher is the *source of truth* regarding known Events for the Event Store.
+: A Dispatcher is the *source of truth* regarding known Events for the Store.
 All Events must go through the singleton Dispatcher, whether these initiated as local or remote Events.

 Reducer